tootsf/tootsf.github.io/assets/pages/Community Bridge/Libraries/Markers/markers.md

 ## Overview

-The Markers provides functionality for FiveM resources.
+The Markers library provides world marker management for creating visual indicators, waypoints, and interactive zones with customizable appearance and functionality.

 ## Create (Client)